simonhurault/aspirateur-robot/Motors/readme.md

 `Motors` is used under the [creative commons](https://creativecommons.org/licenses/by-nc-sa/2.5/deed.fr) license.

-This library was created by [Simon Hurault](https://github.com/simonhurault).
+This library was created by [Simon Hurault](https://github.com/simonhurault) Quentin Rebuffat and Reda Arifi.